-The cultural heritage of Bangalore consists of contributions and influences of successive dynasties that ruled it such as the Kadambas, Hoysalas, Chalukyas and the Vijaynagar Empire.
-The Mughals and the British reigned in Bangalore as well.
+The cultural heritage of Bengaluru consists of contributions and influences of successive dynasties that ruled it such as the Kadambas, Hoysalas, Chalukyas and the Vijaynagar Empire.
+The Mughals and the British reigned in Bengaluru as well.
 Rudiments of the people, the races and the religions were altered and assimilated as per conveniences and bear mark on the beautiful monuments that have stood the test of time.

 The capital of Karnataka, Bangalore has a unique cultural identity with elements of both Hinduism and Islam and has several notable monuments including the Vidhan Soudha and Tipu's Palace.
 The city also has the magnificent Bangalore Palace in a blend of Gothic and Tudor architecture.
 The famous monuments always merit a visit, because they are the speaking stones of Bangalore's historical details.